-The outcome baseline indicators in the M&E framework have been taken from the most high-quality, up-to-date, and representative sources available.
-The following surveys form the basis for many of the baseline indicators, and it is envisioned that future iterations of the surveys, including national and provincial representative surveys, will provide nationally representative outcome indicators for monitoring and evaluation.
+The outcome baseline indicators in the Strategy M&E matrix have been taken from the most-high quality up to date and representative sources available.
+The following surveys form the basis for many of the baseline indicators and it is envisioned that future iterations of the surveys, including national and provincial representative surveys, will provide nationally representative outcome indicators for monitoring and evaluation.

-- The National Nutrition Survey (NNS) 2013; - The Afghanistan Demographic and Health Survey (DHS) 2015; - Afghanistan Living Conditions Survey (ALCS) 2016-17.
+• The National Nutrition Survey (NNS) 2013

+- The Afghanistan Demographic and Health Survey (DHS) 2015 - Afghanistan Living Conditions Survey (ALCS) 2016-17

-Additional coverage monitoring, SMART nutrition surveys, and food security and market monitoring surveys will provide more granular information to set subnational baselines and targets.
+Additional Coverage monitoring, SMART Nutrition Surveys, and food security and market monitoring surveys will provide more granular information to set sub national level baselines and targets.

-Where novel structure and process indicators have been formulated for use in tracking the progress towards the Strategic Plan's objectives, it will be the responsibility of the national and subnational multi-stakeholder coordination platforms to further clarify these indicators with sectoral authorities, establish baselines and track progress.
+Where novel structure and process indicators have been formulated for use in tracking the progress towards the strategy's objectives, it will be the responsibility of the national and subnational multi-stakeholder coordination platforms to further clarify these indicators with sectoral authorities, establish baselines and to track progress.

-Baseline, midline evaluations, and periodic reviews, as well as endline evaluations, will be conducted to assess key indicators and target achievements.
+Baseline, midline and endline evaluations will be conducted to assess key indicators and target achievements.
 The baseline information will entail developing a full picture of relevant indicators to be monitored.
-The M&E framework is a living document.
+The M&E matrix (annex@) is a living document.
 Where data become available for indicators for which no baseline data is currently listed, this data will be inputted as necessary.

 The midline evaluation will aim to take stock of progress and to address questions of efficiency and provide feedback on performance among stakeholders.
-It will be used to highlight what works well in the context and what aspects may require revision for the second half of the Strategic Plan's lifecycle.
+It will be used to highlight what works well in the context and what aspects may require revision for the second half of the strategy lifecycle.

-The endline evaluation will seek to fully account for where, how and why the Strategic Plan achieved its objectives and where it did not.
-This evaluation can be used both for evaluating the success of the Plan and for feeding into learning for future nutrition and food policies and strategies within the country.
+The end-line evaluation will seek to fully account for where, how and why the strategy achieved its objectives and where it did not.
+This evaluation can be used both for evaluating the success of the strategy and for feeding into learning for future nutrition and food policies and strategies within the country.